edespino/cloudberry-site/docs/data-loading/load-data-using-gpload.md

 ## To use gpload

 1. Ensure that your environment is set up to run `gpload`.
-Some dependent files from your Cloudberry Database installation are required, such as gpfdist and Python 3, as well as network access to the Cloudberry Database segment hosts. `gpload` also requires that you install the following packages:
+Some dependent files from your Apache Cloudberry installation are required, such as gpfdist and Python 3, as well as network access to the Apache Cloudberry segment hosts. `gpload` also requires that you install the following packages:

     ```shell
     pip install psycopg2 pyyaml
     ```

 2. Create your load control file.
-This is a YAML-formatted file that specifies the Cloudberry Database connection information, gpfdist configuration information, external table options, and data format.
+This is a YAML-formatted file that specifies the Apache Cloudberry connection information, gpfdist configuration information, external table options, and data format.

     For example: